vforget/gemma-pipeline/README.rst

 The pipeline consists of 4 steps:

 i.
 Run GEMMA for each genotype file (gemma binary). ii.
-Remove SNPs with low informativity, etc (clean.bash). iii.
-Generate graphs for each genotype file (graphs.bash). iv.
-Once all genotype files are processed, summarize results for the entire dataset (results.bash).
+Filter SNPs for BETA, SE, informativity, etc (clean.bash). iii.
+Generate graphs for filtered results on a per chromosome basis (graphs.bash). iv.
+Once all genotype files are processed, summarize results (graphs, top snps table) for the entire dataset (results.bash).

 4. OUTPUT FILES
 ---------------